+Association patterns

 The association network for male Alpine ibex formed one discrete component, with a high density of connections.
 Fission-fusion dynamics lead almost every male in the population to associate with each other male at least once by being members of the same sub-group; field observations showed frequent splitting and merging events and that all males occasionally joined together in a single group.
 For example, during bad weather (i.e., mainly thunderstorms), male ibex tend to group at specific places used as shelters, usually at a lower altitude (A. Brambilla, pers. obs.).
-The Alpine ibex has a relatively small home range (Parrini et al. 2003) and lives in open high-altitude alpine habitat.
-During summer, males feed in large alpine pasturelands where resources are not concentrated in specific sites making resource attraction unlikely to explain the high network density observed in this species, particularly during summer (see later for a more detailed explanation of the differences in the social structure between spring and summer seasons).
-The high density of connection observed in male Alpine ibex was therefore probably due to the general gregariousness of the species (Villaret and Bon 1998) that is also observed in other mountain ungulates with a similar social structure and mating system (e.g., Bighorn sheep).
+The Alpine ibex has a relatively small home range (Parrini et al. (2003) reported an average yearly home range of around 450-500 ha for males in the same study area) and lives in open high-altitude alpine habitat.
+During summer, males feed in large alpine pasturelands where resources are not concentrated in specific sites making resource attraction unlikely to explain the high network density observed in this species.
+The high density of connections observed in male Alpine ibex was therefore probably due to the general gregariousness of the species (Villaret and Bon 1998) that is also observed in other mountain ungulates with a similar social structure and mating system (e.g., Bighorn sheep).
 The Alpine ibex is a polygynous species with males actively tending oestrus females and preventing subordinate males from approaching them (Willisch and Neuhaus 2009; Apollonio et al. 2013).
-As the rutting season of most mountain ungulates occurs in winter, when environmental conditions can be harsh and moving in the snow energetically demanding (Signer et al. 2011), the establishment of the hierarchies often begins earlier.
+As the rutting season of most mountain ungulates occurs in winter, when environmental conditions can be harsh and moving in the snow is energetically demanding (Signer et al. 2011), the establishment of the hierarchies often begins earlier.
 Indeed, agonistic interactions in Alpine ibex occur all year round except immediately after the rutting season (Brivio et al. 2010) and are more frequent during spring and summer months.
-Being part of a highly connected network may allow males of polygynous species living in highly seasonal environments to interact with many other males reducing the need of agonistic competitions during winter when it is more energetically costly.
+Being part of a highly connected network may allow males of polygynous species living in highly seasonal environments to interact with many other males reducing the need of agonistic contests during winter, when it is more energetically costly.
 This advantage may compensate for the costs of group-living that, in the case of gregarious ungulates, are probably mostly related to infection risk (Brambilla et al. 2013; Marchand et al. 2017) as highly connected networks allows for potentially fast spreading of diseases (Wey et al. 2008; Marchand et al. 2017).